The expression Wiener Moderne seems to appear all over the place in Vienna, particularly in museums. But what does it refer to?

 (The Leopold Museum, home to a permanent exhibition covering the Wiener Moderne; © Leopold Museum, Vienna; photo: Ouriel Morgensztern)

-The period between 1890 and 1910 (and often a few years either side) fall under the cultural term Wiener Moderne.
+The cultural term Wiener Moderne covers a period between 1890 and 1910 (and often a few years either side).

-The Moderne even has its own stop on the Time Travel VR tour (where, for example, you can pop into the studios of Gustav Klimt and Egon Schiele).
+Such is the cultural impact of the Moderne that it even has its own stop on the Time Travel VR tour (where, for example, you can pop into the studios of Gustav Klimt and Egon Schiele).

-But why is this relatively short period of time so important for a city with such a long and rich history?
+But why is this relatively short period of cultural time so important for a city with such a rich centuries-long history?
 Here’s a brief overview of what you need to know…

 (Poster designed by Gustav Klimt for an 1898 art exhibition; Wien Museum Inv.-Nr.
 129001/2; reproduced with permission under the terms of the CC0 licence)